jacobdufault/fullinspector/guide/docs/extending_toolkit.md

 }
 ```

-First, we have to write `using tk = FullInspector.tk<HelloWorld, FullInspector.tkEmptyContext>` to reduce boilerplate.
-We could have simplified this statement to `using tk = FullInspector.tk<HelloWorld>` which will use  `tkEmptyContext` for the second generic parameter.

 One of the layout items is the following:

 ```c#
 new tk.VerticalGroup { /* ... */ }
 ```

-This means that every `tkControl` inside of the group will at the same x-coordinate but increasing y-coordinates - akin to `GUILayout.BeginVertical`.
-There is a simpler `tk.HorizontalGroup` which mirrors `GUILayout.BeginHorizontal`.
+This means that every `tkControl` inside of the group will be at the same x-coordinate but increasing y-coordinates - akin to `GUILayout.BeginVertical`.
+There is also `tk.HorizontalGroup` which mirrors `GUILayout.BeginHorizontal`.

 After that, we have this block: